cfassett/MareRockAbundances/README.md

 plot_monte carlo.py makes Fig 3

 The Monte Carlo model was run with a parameter search (see rockgen_tune) and can be more simply run with a single set of parameters (see rockgen).
+The only non-standard python package required to make this work is <A href="https://pypi.org/project/pynverse/">pynverse</a>.